-From a traditional marketing standpoint, the answer to the question in the headline above is simple.
+From a traditional marketing standpoint, there’s a simple answer to the question, “What’s the difference between content marketing and copywriting?”

 Content marketing means creating and sharing valuable free content to attract and convert prospects into customers — and customers into repeat buyers.

 Copywriting gets a reader to take a specific action.
-Sometimes that’s making a purchase, but it can also be subscribing to your email list, signing up for your content library, or calling you for more information.
+Sometimes that’s making a purchase, but it can also be subscribing to your email list or calling you for more information.

 Content marketing is blogs, podcasts, and email autoresponders.